 The Johnson County Education Research Triangle (JCERT) was created in 2008 by a 1/8-cent, voter-approved sales tax increase that supports focus on research, science and technology for the county.
 Funding from this tax goes to support buildings, programs and research at the KU Edwards Campus Business, Engineering, Science and Technology (BEST) Building in Overland Park, Kansas State University International Animal Health and Food Safety Institute in Olathe and the KU Clinical Research Center in Fairway .
 The Triangle will have economic impact of more than $1.4 billion over the next two decades and will attract millions of dollars in private and public donations and research grants.

 Johnson County Community College (JCCC) is one of the country’s largest, single-site community colleges.
-Founded in 1969, JCCC has grown to more than 44,000 students, 1,000 full-time faculty and staff, and 1,900 adjunct faculty and part-time staff.
+Founded in 1969, JCCC an undergraduate enrollment of 18,373, 1,000full-time faculty and staff, and 1,900 adjunct faculty and part-time staff.

 JCCC is nationally recognized for its academic programming and workforce development initiatives.
 The college offers more than 80 certificate programs and 400 continuing education courses.
 JCCC works directly with local companies, community members and economic development organizations to tailor training courses based on specific needs.
 While academia is JCCC’s main focus, the college also offers 7 varsity sports programs (men's and women's soccer, men's and women's basketball, baseball, softball, and women's volleyball), is home to the renowned Nerman Museum of Contemporary Art and offers a premier Performing Arts Series.
 In 2019, JCCC opened the Fine Arts and Design Studio (FADS) building, strengthening the resources it can provide to students.

 JCCC Education Centers: